-There will be two in-class midterms (October 10 and November 20) and a final (Monday, December 17, 10:30am-12:30pm).
+There will be two in-class midterms (February 27 and April 16) and a final (Thursday, May 15, 1:30-3:30pm).
 The final will be cumulative, but with an emphasis on the last third of the course.
 One sheet of letter sized paper with formulas or notes hand-written on both sides is permitted for the first exam, two for the second, and three for the final.
 Calculators may be needed for some exams, and may be forbidden for others.
 This will be announced in class and on the web site at least one week before the exam.

-Exams will be given a score in points (eg. 17/22), and an accompanying letter grade (eg. A-), which will be determined after reviewing the test scores.
+Exams will be given a score in points (eg. 17/22), which will be converted into a letter grade on the 0-5 scale (see Final Grade section).
+The conversion scale (or curve, if you like) will be determined after reviewing the test scores.